 - Does not meet league regulations

 Mini soccer goals are small-scale soccer goals geared towards people who want to teach soccer to children.
-Regulation mini soccer goals are 12 feet by 6 feet.
-They come in a variety of structures and materials.
+Standard mini soccer goals are about 12 feet long by 6 feet high, and they come in a variety of structures and materials.
 Some are even bendable and can be transported easily.

 - Great size for young children